 Follow & Comment on LinkedIn Company Pages

 When you follow other companies pages, updates made to that page will show up in your newsfeed.

-This is a great way to keep on top of what is happening in your industry and with the businesses you are targeting.
+This is a great way to keep on top of what is happening in your industry, as well as the businesses and professionals you are targeting.
 It also gives you one more piece of information that you can use, to show your prospects that you are up to date on their company’s latest news.

 As with any other update, you have the ability to comment on the updates shared on company pages.
 When you leave a comment, the owner of the page, (who is often the owner of the business), will be notified.

 Ask For Personal Recommendations

 When someone writes a recommendation for you through LinkedIn, and you approve the recommendation, it shows on your profile.
 This is a powerful way to add additional credibility to your profile when prospects visit.

 To ask for a recommendation click the down arrow beside the edit button on your profile and select “ask to be recommended”.
 Here is a great article from Laura Rubinstein on how to maximize your chances of getting great recommendations.